Code-Institute-Submissions/danthestar-MS2/README.md

 ### **Game page**
 *  one page where game is centred on page, vertically and horizontally
 *  contains game window (20x20 tails) where "znake" is moving in search of "food"
-*  score indication in right upper corner
+*  the result label is in the upper right corner
 *  title name slightly above the game "Znake"
-*  reset button game for restarting the game form start
+*  reset button game for restarting the game form start it under Znake title